port-labs/port-docs/docs/platform-overview/role-based-access-control/permissions-controls.md

 ### Setting permissions by team ownership

-You'll notice that some operations have the `ownedByTeam` flag.
+You will notice that some operations have the `ownedByTeam` flag.
 This allows you to set permissions by team ownership, rather than by Roles or direct assignment.
-For example, doing this:
+For example, the following JSON will allow **every user**, regardless of their roles, to perform the Action "delete_env" on "Env" Entities that belong to a team they are part of (entities that have the [`team` property](../port-components/entity#teams-and-ownership) set):

 ```json showLineNumbers
 {